-Hockey Manitoba is proud represent a rich tradition of hockey excellence for 100 years.
-Our sport is embedded into the fabric of our province’s society therefore it is an honour to be a part of the passion and dedication shared by so many fellow Manitobans!
+Hockey Manitoba is proud to represent a rich tradition of hockey excellence for 100 years.
+Our sport is embedded into the fabric of our province’s society therefore it is an honour to be a part of the passion and dedication shared by so many fellow Manitobans.

 By 1906, professional hockey had taken control of the Stanley Cup, leaving the senior amateurs with no trophy to play for until 1909, when Sir Montaque Allan donated a cup in his name.
 The Allan Cup would be ruled like the Stanley Cup, as a challenge trophy and governed by a Board of Trustees.

 By 1914, the task of organizing a national competition for the amateur title had become quite onerous.
 Monitoring the movement of players was growing more difficult as teams loaded up to win.
 The fact that a player had played professionally was often ignored.